interuss/dss/authserver/docker/README.md

 #### Roster

-The core of the auth server is to translate user credentials into access tokens.
+The core of the auth server is translating user credentials into access tokens.
 A roster defines the set of users, their passwords, and their respective scopes.
 Create `roster.txt` in the same folder as the key pair above and populate it with one line per user.
 Each line should consist of the user's username, their hashed password, and the scopes they are to be granted, each of those three fields separated by commas (and be careful to eliminate whitespace).
 The scopes should be separated by spaces.
-The hashed password is the SHA256 hash of "`InterUSS Platform USERNAME PASSWORD`".
+The hashed password is the SHA256 hash of `InterUSS Platform USERNAME PASSWORD`.
 So, if user `wing.com` had password `wing`, their hashed password would be SHA256(InterUSS Platform wing.com wing), which begins b03ed6.
 To compute the SHA256 hash on a Linux command line: